Public sociology: Criticism

 Public sociology faces fierce criticism on the grounds of both of its logic and its goals.
 Its critics claim that it is based on a false premise of consensus in the sociological community, arguing that "it greatly overestimates the uniformity of the moral and political agenda of sociologists".
 They question the possibility and the desirability of such moral agreement, pointing out that "almost every social issue involves moral dilemmas, not moral clarity.
 What is or is not 'just' is almost never unambiguous".
 Others argue that public sociology is based on an uncritical and overly idealistic perception of the public sphere.

 Even stronger critiques come from academics who believe that the program of public sociology will unduly politicize the discipline and thus endanger the legitimacy sociology has in the public dialogue.
 These critics argue that the project of building a reliable body of knowledge about society is fundamentally incompatible with the goals of public sociology: "To the extent that we orient our work around moral principles, we are less likely to attend to theoretical issues.
 The greater the extent to which we favor particular outcomes, the less able are we to design our work to actually access such outcomes.
 And the more ideologically oriented our objectives, the less the chance that we can recognize or assimilate contrary evidence.
 In other words, rather than good professional sociology being mutually interactive with public sociology, I believe that public sociology gets in the way of good professional sociology."

-One outspoken critic of public sociology was sociologist Mathieu Deflem of the University of South Carolina, who wrote various papers against public sociology and argued that public sociology:

-"is neither public nor sociology.
-Public sociology is not a plea to make sociology more relevant to the many publics in society nor to connect sociology democratically to political activity.
-Of course sociologists should be public intellectuals.
-But they should be and can only be public intellectuals as practitioners of the science they practice, not as activists left or right.
-Yet public sociology instead is a quest to subsume sociology under politics, a politics of a specific kind, not in order to foster sociological activism but to narrow down the sociological discipline to activist sociology."

-In opposition to public sociology, Deflem used to maintain the website, SaveSociology.org.